 The cars brought together for this fine display will cover both early examples from each marque through to later examples of the more iconic models produced.
 From Bugatti (the car whose early success gave the company a firm foundation and reputation on which to build) the 16v Brescia model, through to the Grand Sport and Super Sport ranges.
 The immortal Bugatti Grand Prix cars will be represented a.o. by the Trintignant Type 35C and the Dreyfus Type 59 Grand Prix.
 The design skills of Jean Bugatti will be portrayed with only unrestored Type 55 Jean Bugatti Roadster, and the Type 57 with fine examples of supercharged and unsupercharged standard models, complimented by two stunning examples of the Type 57S.

 For Bentley, the WO Era is represented by an example of the 3 litre VDP Tourer (the model which set the brand’s link to a racing history at Le Mans), along examples of the 4½ litre and 4½ litre Supercharged (Blower), Old No. 2 – the 1930 Le Mans car, and GP401 - Bentley Boy Captain Woolf Barnato’s 8 litre.
 In 1931 Bentley was taken over by Rolls Royce Motors Limited which in effect gave a fresh lease of life to the brand, and went on to produce outstanding cars for both home touring and continental travel.
-From both eras, the Derby built prewar and post war Crewe built ranges, four exceptional examples will be shown.
+From both eras, the Derby built prewar and post war Crewe built ranges, four exceptional examples were shown.

 Text by Mark Morris